 Protein Purification from the HuProt™ Library.
 Proteins were purified from yeast transformed with expression vectors encoding the human ORFs.
 Human proteins were purified as GST-His6 fusion proteins from yeast using a previously described high-throughput purification protocol (Hu S et al, 2009; Zhu et al., 2001).
 Using a 96-well format, the samples are purified from yeast extracts using glutathione-agarose beads.
 0.1% Triton is included in the lysis buffer and washers to ensure that the purified proteins are free of lipids.

 Protein Microarray Production & Testing.
-The purified human proteins were arrayed in a 384-well format and printed on PATH slides (GraceBio, USA), using an Arrayjet UltraMarathon printer (Arrayjet, UK) to create a block format (should we discuss the format?).
+The purified human proteins were arrayed in a 384-well format and printed on PATH slides (GraceBio, USA), using an Arrayjet UltraMarathon printer (Arrayjet, UK) to create a block format.
 Arrays that show >95% of the spots with a foreground/background signal (F/B) ratio of at least 1.5 in an anti-GST assay are classified usable.
 A number of controls that are reactive with secondary detection reagents are included on HuProt™.
 Controls include titrated GST protein, histones, mouse and rabbit anti-biotin, mouse IgM, and biotin-tagged control for streptavidin detection.
 Each block also contains a row of control spots, including Alex Fluor 555/647 as landmarks.